 However, a few years later, following a difficult time for the family when Jamie was very poorly, Rico developed some behavioural problems.

 Zena said: “There were also some issues going on at school – he basically had a lot to deal with and this came at a time when there was a lot going on at home too.

 “To be honest we were slow to ask for help – I think because we’d had six years where everything had gone so well.
 Suddenly his behaviour got really bad – he got into trouble with the police and became violent towards us and in the home.”

 The family received support from PACT’s Strengthening Families Team and also some specialist behavioural therapy.

 “As an adoptive parent you feel like you need to be perfect and you can’t fail.
 I think partly that’s because you are constantly being judged – initially to see if you are suitable to be a parent and then to see if you are suitable to parent the child you want.

 “I think that feeling stays with you and can make it difficult to reach out for help as that feels like you are admitting you’ve failed.

 “I would say if you need help, don’t delay in asking for it.”

-Zena praised the support PACT offers, including the resources available online via The Adopter Hub, where she helps out as a volunteer.
+Zena praised the support PACT offers, including the resources available online via the Children And Trauma Community Hub (CATCH), where she helps out as a volunteer.

 She advised anyone considering adoption to look very carefully at what post-placement support is available when choosing who you decide to adopt with.